 Patch management is often automated using third-party software, but some human intervention is also necessary to determine the frequency at which updates are deployed, who oversees the process, and what happens when patches must be rolled back.
 Automation software saves time for IT staff that must review and test patches before they are installed, but the strategies surrounding the way software is deployed still requires human intervention.

 The first step in patch management is scanning devices for outdated software.
-Devices could be on the local network or cloud-connected and controlled by the organization.
+Devices could be on the local network or cloud-connected and controlled by the organisation.
 The devices scanned must give the scanner permission to access the targeted software to identify if it’s outdated.
 If any scanner can access the device’s software version, it may be a cybersecurity issue.
 In some cases, the software itself can poll a central server to determine if the currently installed version is the latest or if an update is available.

 If a device contains outdated software, the next step is to upload the latest update to the target.
 If the software polls a central server, the software might trigger a download of the latest updates and hotfixes.
 Patch management must apply the right updates and hotfixes in the correct order.
 If a user has not run previous updates, patch management ensures that all earlier updates are installed before applying the latest one.